 - 2003.11 – Bowdoin Academic Spotlight: Using New Media to Understand 19th-Century Literature

 Clayfox.com has been appearing in some fashion on the web since, what, 1998.
 It was a blog in the late ’90s, for just a short time, until I shrugged off.
-In 2005 I moved again towards bloglandia, though the site is still a repository for my teaching and a fair collection of digital photos.
-It is also the only authoritative source of Kapaga rules.
+In 2005 I made a more sustained move into bloglandia, though as you can see things have quieted down in recent years.
+I may yet rev up again.
+In the meantime, the site still offers older thoughts, some information about my teaching, and pictures – pictures pre-2005 or so are here, and the rest are on Flickr.
+The site is also the only authoritative source of Kapaga rules.
 I insist on that.